 How much does the means by which a photographer arrives at his or her final image really matter?
 I’m sure you’ve heard one photographer being labeled a “cheater” by another photographer over the liberal use of Photoshop to finish an image.
 For those who see things that way, I guess the perceived overuse of Photoshop invalidates the work as genuine photography and casts it into some other form of art; there are those who strongly believe that a “real” photograph is made strictly at the moment of capture and that any sort of alterations and enhancements made later amount to lying or cheating.
 I suppose such a hardcore stance isn’t necessarily “wrong,” though it surely is impractical.

 But how far is too far in terms of manipulating and enhancing photographs?
 Are we limited to correcting white balance before we begin down the slippery slope of handing over our artistic integrity?
-Ethics matter, but so do aesthetics.
+Ethical implications matter, but so do aesthetics.
 And let us not forget that everything we create as photographers, as artists, is an interpretation of what we see around us.
 Choice of camera, choice of camera settings, composition; we’re constantly imposing ourselves in one way or another upon “reality.”
 In this sense, there’s no such thing as absolute truth.

 Making an Exception